Cable & Wire | High quality and excellent service at reasonable prices.

 • Encoder: The unit compresses video for easy fiber transmission.

 • The Spool (Sky Unit): The backbone of the system.
-It must release fiber at speeds exceeding 100 km/h without "bird-nesting" or snapping taut.
+It is a precision-wound canister designed to release fiber at speeds exceeding 100 km/h (approx. 27 m/s) without "bird-nesting" (tangling) or snapping.

 • The Fiber when spooled: The G657A2 fiber.
 It is a unique type of customer-bendable optical fiber rated for higher mechanical fatigue (active snags) during deployment.